ZoltanRichardSzilagyi/tutorials/README.md

 tutorials

-A simple collection of useful command and know-how's.
+A simple collection of useful commands and know-how's.